 Here are some examples of ad creative that deviates from the norm:

 These advertisements considered brand voice, imagery, and strong calls-to-action to inspire target audiences to learn more about career opportunities.
 One of the most effective ways to get people to pay attention is through video ads.
 According to Hootsuite, the average engagement rate for Facebook video posts is over 44% higher than the average engagement rate for all posts.
 Video can come at a large cost, but one could argue that poor recruiting efforts can be even more costly long-term.

 If you want your recruiting efforts to have stronger results in the online ad world, don’t forget to value the creative assets you use to promote career opportunities.

-#4: Recruit Smarter, Not Harder
+Step 4: Recruit Smarter, Not Harder

 Jon oversees the marketing department for a small business that’s looking to expand.
 His time is limited and recruitment marketing isn’t exactly atop his priority list.
 Still, different department heads are constantly reaching out to Jon with new job descriptions that they ask him to promote.
 To streamline things on his end, Jon has built out a process document to follow.
 It talks through the channels he’ll promote on, how he’ll get new graphics made, and how long to run the ads for.

 As you’re reading through this you may be thinking man, that fictional Jon character sounds pretty dang smart.
 Though building a process that increases efficiency is a wise thought, there are a few blindspots here for Jon: